Building information model (BIM) life-cycle analysis (LCA)

 Training in Cocon-BIM software is provided on site or online by Eosphere or its partners (MAJ Bordeaux, VAD Rhônes-Alpes, Crepa Normandie, Crepa Bourgogne Franche Comté, etc.).
-The course materials can be downloaded here.
+The french course materials can be downloaded here.
 The training courses cover materials, construction systems, regulations and standards, digital modelling and environmental quality.

 - compatible with Mac OS and Windows.